NarubyRiverlione/slack-tipbot-Dash/README.md

-Dash TipBot For Slack
+GRC TipBot For Slack
 ========================
 Easily transfer money between team members on your Slack channel.

 ### Features
- - With a single message, send and receive Dash
+ - With a single message, send and receive GRC
  - A tip has no transaction fee.
 There are no extra cost added to your tip.